Key Stages in a Server Migration Plan

 No migration is a success until you know it worked.
 Testing is one of the most important parts of any server migration plan.
 You may wish to have additional staff on hand during the transition to jump into fixing any problems which arise, without a delay!

-Make sure all of your data migrated.
+Make sure all of your data is migrated.
 Check for security measures and data integrity.
 Verify users can access what they need to, and that appropriate permissions are in place.
 This is a good time to double check any user-based security measures like passwords.

 Try making a new user to ensure that particular functionality works as well.